dclelland/CXSwipeNavigation/README.md

 CXSwipeNavigation
 =================

 CXSwipeNavigation is a series of classes that allows you to swipe vertically between `UITableView` and `UICollectionView`.
+Uses the interactive transitions API for reversability.

 #### 1. Build your UITableViewController and UICollectionViewControllers as subclasses of CXSwipeTableViewController and CXSwipeCollectionViewController, respectively.